-A city girl’s best bet for a serene farm break, the modest Bollywood Veggies in the Kranji countryside boasts a rustic farm-to-table bistro, Poison Ivy.
-Strike a conversation with owner Ivy Singh Lim if you see her – we’ve met her, and boy were we struck by her hilarious candour and boisterous personality.
+A city girl’s best bet for a serene farm break is the modest Bollywood Veggies.
+Nestled in the Kranji countryside, it boasts a rustic farm-to-table bistro, Poison Ivy.
 The organic farm also hosts culinary classes, hands-on horticultural programmes and tours.

 Bollywood Veggies, 100 Neo Tiew Road, Singapore 719026